GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

   would absorb attribute renames without recompiling.
 - Until an elision pass exists, attributes that are written but never read occupy slots and copies.
-- Transient per-lane views pad small elements up to the record alignment, and only the columnar storage is footprint-proportional.
+- Per-lane views pad small elements up to the record alignment, and so does a run of records until the columnar storage arrives; only the column form is footprint-proportional.
-- Two execution forms (per-lane views and columnar batches) are more machinery than one representation.
+- Two execution forms (per-lane views and batches) are more machinery than one representation.
 They share a single layout descriptor, and the measured seam between them is about 1.5ns per lane, but the machinery still has to exist.